Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Examples

-To give an interesting example, let $\mathcal{B}$ be the Fibonnaci category.
+This matches the ground state degeneracy obtained from Eq.~(\ref{eq:genus_g_Verlinde}), using the gauged theory's quantum dimensions.

+An interesting example of a layer interchange symmetric double layer system is given by letting $\mathcal{B}=$Fib, the MTC of Fibonnaci anyons.
 The quantum dimensions of the gauged theory agree exactly with the $\overline{\text{SU}(2)_8}$ theory.
-One can also check that by condensing the highest spin boson in $\overline{\text{SU}(2)_8}$ the resulting phase is indeed Fib$\times$ Fib~\cite{bais2009}.
+One can also check that, starting from $\overline{\text{SU}(2)_8}$ and condensing the highest spin boson ($j=4$) results in $\text{Fib} \boxtimes \text{Fib}$~\cite{bais2009}, so this is, indeed, one of the two gauged theories.
+The other gauged theory (corresponding to the other defectification class) is the closely related Jones-Kauffman theory at level 8 (JK$_{8}$), see, e.g. \Ref{Levaillant2015} for the basic data.